Recycled & Bamboo Toilet Paper:

 The Gateway Drugs for Environmentalists

-Whether it’s traditional, recycled or bamboo, it’s time we ditch “old school” paper altogether.
-But are Americans ready to give up toilet paper and embrace a portable handheld DinDoo?
-Our founder, Andrew, says yes – “A DinDoo helps advance a more just and equitable society by providing a low-cost bidet option that works just as well as fancier attached units costing hundreds of dollars more.
+Whether it’s traditional, recycled, or bamboo toilet paper, it’s time to abandon these outdated products.
+The real solution is moving away from single-use items altogether.
+Are Americans ready to embrace the DinDoo, a portable handheld bidet?
+Our founder, Andrew, believes they are.
+According to Andrew, “A DinDoo helps advance a more just and equitable society by offering a low-cost bidet option that works just as well as expensive models costing hundreds more.”

 Author: The DinDoo Team